marklogic/marklogic-spark-connector/docs/getting-started/pyspark.md

     .save()
 ```

-To examine the results, access your MarkLogic server's qconsole tool again and click on the "Explore" button for the
+To examine the results, access your [MarkLogic server's qconsole tool](https://docs.marklogic.com/guide/qconsole/intro)
+and click on the "Explore" button for the `spark-example-content` database.
+The database should now have
-`spark-example-content` database.
-The database should now have 2,000 documents - the 1,000 documents in the
+2,000 documents - the 1,000 documents in the
 `employee` collection that were loaded when the application was deployed, and the 1,000 documents in the
 `write-test` collection that were written by the PySpark command above.
 Each document in the `write-test` collection
 will have field names based on the column names in the Spark DataFrame.